akovac35/Syncfusion.GridPagingPerformance/README.md

 # Syncfusion.GridPagingPerformance
-A sample application for discussions with the Syncfusion team about Grid paging performance using DbContext.
+A sample application for discussions with the Syncfusion team about Grid paging performance.

 ## Executing code
 Execute ```dotnet run``` in the repository root folder and follow instructions on the landing page: ```http://localhost:5000/```